CodingIdeas.ai

 Launch & Validation Plan

-Post in r/ExperiencedDevs and r/SoftwareEngineering asking 'what's your biggest code review pain point?' — gather 30 replies.
-DM 10 engineering managers on LinkedIn offering free beta.
-Build landing page with waitlist before writing any backend code.
-Target 50 waitlist signups as green light.
+Post in r/ExperiencedDevs and r/SoftwareEngineering asking 'what's your biggest code review pain point?' — gather 30 replies before writing a line of code.
+DM 10 engineering managers on LinkedIn offering free beta access in exchange for a 20-minute feedback call.
+Build landing page with waitlist before writing any backend code — target 50 waitlist signups as green light to build.
+Validate willingness to pay by asking waitlist members 'would you pay $49/month for this?' — need 10 yes responses before launching Stripe.

 Customer Acquisition Strategy

-First customer: DM 20 CTOs/EMs on LinkedIn with a 30-second Loom showing a real PR being reviewed.
-Then: ProductHunt launch targeting #2 of the day, post in GitHub Community forums, write SEO post 'automated code review GitHub free'.
-Target dev Twitter with before/after PR screenshot.
+First 10 customers: DM 20 CTOs and EMs on LinkedIn with a 30-second Loom showing a real PR being reviewed live — personalize each Loom with their company's public GitHub repo.
+Months 1-2: ProductHunt launch targeting top 3 of the day, post in GitHub Community forums and Dev.to with a tutorial 'How to auto-review PRs with AI in 5 minutes', write SEO post targeting 'automated code review GitHub free'.
+Ongoing: dev Twitter/X with before-and-after PR screenshots, referral program giving one free month per referred paying team.

 What's the competition?